- Academic Advising

 Students register for M.DIV.
 PROJECT for the semester they undertake the project.

 A student-chosen faculty reader works with each student on the M.Div.
 Project.
-As a first step, the faculty reader approves the student’s case study and questions at which time the case study, questions and reader signature are forwarded to the MDiv.
-Graduate Program Director for approval.
-October 1 is the deadline for fall semester registration; February 1 is the deadline for spring semester registration and June 1 is the deadline for summer semester registration.
+As a first step, the faculty reader approves the student’s case study and questions at which time the case study, questions and reader signature are forwarded to the MDiv. academic advisor for approval.

 M.A.
 Pastoral Counseling